cx-language/cx/docs/book/hello-world.md

 ### Comments

-C* has two kinds of comments:
+cx has two kinds of comments:

 - Line comments, starting with `//` and extending until the end of the line.
 - Block comments, enclosed within `/*` and `*/`, with the ability to be nested.